gpguia/connect4-IA/README.md

 # Connect 4 Game

-This is an AI program to play the famous connect 4 game.
+This is an AI program to play connect 4 game.
 It has 3 types of AI, minimax, alpha-beta and Monte Carlo Tree Search.

 ## Getting Started